rsnodgrass/pyxantech/README.md

 # Python interface for Xantech amplifiers

+This was originally created for use with [Home-Assistant](http://home-assistant.io), but can be used in other contexts as well.
+It supports both the 6-zone Monoprice and 8-zone Xantech amplifiers.

 ## Status

 [![Build Status](https://travis-ci.org/etsinko/pyxantech.svg?branch=master)](https://travis-ci.org/etsinko/pyxantech)[![Coverage Status](https://coveralls.io/repos/github/etsinko/pyxantech/badge.svg)](https://coveralls.io/github/etsinko/pyxantech)

-# pyxantech
-Python3 interface implementation for Xantech 6 zone amplifier

-## Notes
-This is for use with [Home-Assistant](http://home-assistant.io)

 ## Usage
 ```python